nusco/narjillos/backlog.md

   is this a good idea?

 + Simpler senescence mechanism
-  the current one feels too complicated for its own good
+  the current one feels too complicated for its own good.

 ##Flexible Genes